 Justice System

-Harmful alcohol and other drug use by Aboriginal and Torres Strait Islander people is closely linked to an increased risk of contact with the justice system and spending time in prison [30136].
-This means that many Aboriginal and Torres Strait Islander people who enter prison already have an alcohol or other drug use dependence [21017][30615].
 Being incarcerated separates people from family and culture, and impacts on a person’s capacity to maintain connection with employment, education and community.
 Young Aboriginal and Torres Strait Islander people are particularly affected, with many young detainees transported a long way from their communities [33707].
-Spending time in prison also exposes people to many additional harms including unsafe practices such as sharing needles [19317].
+Spending time in prison potentially exposes people to many additional harms including unsafe practices such as sharing needles [50254].

 A number of strategies have been developed to keep people out of prison such as justice reinvestment and diversion programs.
 Justice reinvestment is an approach that reinvests resources back into communities that would normally be spent on incarceration.
-Community members are involved in identifying key areas that need to be addressed and designing solutions to tackle the underlying causes of crime.
-It is a broad based approach that recognises the link between social disadvantage and offending [30136].
+In partnership with the community, key areas of concern are identified and local responses are designed and evaluated for outcomes to address the underlying causes of crime including AOD use [34378].

 References